 From urban legends passed down for centuries to real-life harrowing tales, America’s closet is filled with skeletons.
 These cities will put a chill down your spine and make your hair stand on end with their history and folklore.
-Indulge your morbid curiosity and explore some of America’s spookiest places.
+Indulge your morbid curiosity and explore some of these spooky places in America.

 1. Bannack, Montana

 With the major discovery of gold in 1862, Bannack was established and the hope of a thriving city emerged.
 Soon, though, things went horribly wrong.
-The sheriff, Henry Plummer, was a well-known criminal and leader of a gang accused of over a hundred murders.
+The sheriff, Henry Plummer, was a well-known criminal and leader of a gang accused of more than a hundred murders.

 Cut off from the rest of the world, with the only way in or out of the town being the Montana Trail, residents of Bannack abandoned their homes by the 1970s.
 Today, travellers can visit this ghost town and explore the abandoned buildings as a reminder of a dark place in America’s history.